 - Profile manager is a free MDM application offered by Apple.
 It allows IT admins to configure and enforce policies on Macs and iOS devices.
 Also, it can prevent users to work on specific IOS features like iCloud and Airdrop, camera, Safari web browser and more.
 Devices can be remotely locked or wiped out through this feature.

 - Apple configurator is another Mac tool offered by Apple which can push configuration profiles to devices via USB to pass on content and apps and access profiles as well, with a secured set up.
 It can be downloaded from Apple app store and can be used to configure up to 30 devices at once.
-It is also useful to enable supervised mode on iOS devices which is a essential for COSU deployments.
+It is also useful to enable supervised mode on iOS devices which is essential for Dedicated Devices deployments.

 Device Enrollment Program (DEP) is another way of enrolling devices for IT management.
 Devices enrolled with DEP, auto-enrolls to pre-configured MDM servers when it is turned on for the first time.
 It enables admins to configure any profiles and apps which are enrolled on MDM server and can apply to the devices.
 DEP also enables MDM solutions to supervise an iOS device wirelessly.